-During the fall semester, online students completed two hundred thirty surveys.
-The rate of participation was 42.3%.
-Seventeen faculty members were evaluated in 17 courses.
+During the fall semester, online students completed three hundred thirty surveys.
+The rate of participation was 44.0%.
+Twenty-four faculty members were evaluated in 27 courses.
 Nineteen rated-scale questions and two essay/short answer questions reflect student responses concerning online classes.
 The format of the online instruction survey follows the basic format of the classroom instruction survey with the rated scale questions using a five-point scale (1-5) with 5 always occurring as the most desirable answer.
 The results of the online instruction responses are reported using the same format as the question shown in the responses to the classroom instruction responses.

-2016-17 Responses to Student Feedback on Classroom Instruction Observation/ Rated Scale Ouestions
+2017-18 Responses to Student Feedback on Classroom Instruction Observation/ Rated Scale Questions

+Observation/ Rateu Scale Questions

 Aggregate Rated Scale Response Percentages for Online Instruction

-(1) almost never applies 2.6%
+(1) almost never applies 1.6%

-(2) rarely applies 2.3%
+(2) rarely applies 1.6%

 (3) sometimes applies.
-5.4%
+4.7%

-(4) usually applies 14.7%
+(4) usually applies 12.5%

-(5) almost always applies 74.5%